What is a session?

 Mobile (iOS, Android, React Native)

-On mobile, a session ends after 5 minutes of inactivity, regardless of whether the app’s background or foreground state.
-However, this may vary based on the state of these background or foreground events.
+When a session ends on mobile may vary based on the state of these background or foreground events.

 iOS: An autocaptured event in the background will also extend the session for 5 minutes.
 On Android, no event is ever autocaptured while the app is backgrounded, so this rule doesn’t apply.

 iOS: A custom event in the background that happens within 5 minutes of a foreground event will belong to the same session as that event and will extend the duration of the session.
 On Android, such events will use a synthetic/unique session ID and will not extend the duration of the session (session will end after 5 minutes of inactivity based on foreground events only).